kEND/kEND.github.io/_posts/2024-02-19-losing-weight.md

 This is the way the government and financial press talk about inflation.
 Thank goodness they got their "weight-gain" under control.
 Inflation is down.
 What about prices?

 I recently went to McDonald's for the first time in forever.
-I was inspired to do so because I watch a clip of a similar shopping trip in Moscow.
+I was inspired to do so because I watched a clip of a similar shopping trip in Moscow.
 For $7 (in rubles) the video host purchased two cheeseburgers, large fries, large cola, and a piece of cake.
 For that same $7, I purchased a McGriddle (yum!) and an extra small soda.
 In Columbus...

 Whether it is this administration or the prior one or the next, we need to take back real definitions.
-A decline in the rate of inflation means prices are continuing to rise ON TOP of the increases we've experienced over that last several years.
+A decline in the rate of inflation means prices are continuing to rise ON TOP of the increases we've experienced over the last several years.
 Our friend may need an intervention.